0xAuguste/stability-tool/README.md

 ## Notes

-*   The mesh file must be saved in the `Stability_Tool/inputs` directory
+*   The mesh file must be saved in the `inputs` directory
-*   The output of the analysis will be saved to a folder in the `Stability_Tool/outputs` directory
+*   The output of the analysis will be saved to a folder in the `outputs` directory
     *   The output folder will contain a plot of the righting moments (positive is self-righting), a CSV containing relevant metrics, and an animation of the buoy
 *   The mesh must have units of millimeters
 *   Frequently, Solidworks creates [non-manifold](https://www.instructables.com/Non-manifolds-Your-Worst-3D-Printing-Nightmare/) meshes when exporting STLs.
 If the stability tool fails (`Input mesh is not PWN!`), you should fix the mesh with a mesh fixing software.
 [This one](https://www.formware.co/onlinestlrepair) has worked ok.
 *   The default "Up" axis in Solidworks is Y, while the up axis in the stability tool is Z. You'll likely have to rotate your part before using the tool.
+*   The tool uses a coordinate frame with the origin on the bottom surface of the buoy bounding box (min Z value), centered on the X and Y axes